 There is a tremendous urgency to reduce energy consumption to guarantee quality of life for future generations.
 In the light of the weak results of behavioral approaches and top-down investments on infrastructures for energy efficiency, such as grid management, smart meters and the like, innovative approaches to tackle this issue are required.
-This research presents a sociological approach and explores the extent to which social interactions, at the level of the neighborhood, might be able to challenge current energy needs and to spur the construction of new meanings of energy, which ultimately might lead to a reduction of energy usage.
+This research presents a sociological approach and explores the extent to which social interactions, at the level of the community, might be able to challenge current energy needs and to spur the construction of new meanings of energy, which ultimately might lead to a reduction of energy usage.

 This research aims to explore: